Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: New Zealand nationals require a passport that is valid for the duration of their stay.
 A visa is not required for stays of up to 90 days.

-No vaccinations are recommended for Tunisia and no serious health risks exist, but all travellers are required to show a yellow fever certificate if coming from an infected area.
-Visitors travelling outside the resorts should ensure they drink only boiled, purified water.
+No vaccinations are recommended for Tunisia and no serious health risks exist, though visitors travelling outside the resorts should ensure they drink only boiled, purified water.
 All medical expenses must be paid for immediately after treatment in Tunisia, and costs can be quite high.
-The availability of medication is limited.
-Visitors should bring adequate supplies of their own medication.
+The availability of medication is limited, so visitors should bring adequate supplies of their own medication.
 Travel insurance is a necessity.